 Scottish AI firm secure £1.2m in funding

 Level E Research, an Edinburgh-based fintech company that specialises in artificial intelligence-powered investment solutions, has just closed a seed funding round raising £1.2m from a group of private investors.
-The funding will be used to bring on new staff and continue investing in research, to Founder and Chief Executive Dr Sonia Schulenberg.
+The funding will be used to bring on new staff and continue investing in research, according to Founder and Chief Executive Dr Sonia Schulenberg.

 Commenting on the funding round, Schulenberg said: “This very successful fundraising backed by well-known industry leaders is a huge vote of confidence in our technology and business model, enabling us to scale up our business development efforts as well as continue to invest in cutting edge research and attract the most talented people.